ScottMcGready/the-conference-bible/organisation_and_planning.md

 Giving speakers at least a month (ideally more) notice that they've been selected, rejected, or are in "reserve" allows you to solidify your schedule and publicise who's speaking at your event.
 It allows attendees, and speakers themselves, to decide if they want to attend your conference.
 It's rare that a speaker submits a talk proposal and backs out, but it does happen.
 Don't assume your speakers are local – some may have to travel quite far to speak at your conference so giving them as much time as you possibly can to organise transport, book accommodation, and perhaps even annual leave is a very good idea.
 Similarly, with volunteers – letting them know they're expected to help on the day can give them time to ask questions or even back out themselves.

-Having clear defined schedules of when certain parts need to be solidified (such as venue, sponsorship collection, swag purchase, or speaker comms) can reduce the stress levels of the entire conference.
+Having clear defined schedules of when certain parts need to be solidified (such as venue, sponsorship collection, swag purchase, speaker comms, or [recording drop](post_conference.md#recordings)) can reduce the stress levels of the entire conference.

 ## Tracks